ChiaHan-1215/Normal_Urothelial_Project/Genotype_results/README.md

 ### Code

-- transfer_to_vcf.md: convert to vcf file using plink
+- `transfer_to_vcf.md`: convert to vcf file using plink

+- `VcfR.R`: In R, read vcf file using vcfR package to convert to genotype